It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 3.5 Adding Complexity

-We’ve seen how to fit a model with a single feature and interpret the results, and that helps us to get oriented to the general modeling process.
+We’ve seen how to fit a model with a single feature and interpret the results, and that helps us to get oriented to the general process when using a linear model.
 However, we’ll always have more than one feature for a model except under some very specific circumstances, such as exploratory data analysis.
 So let’s see how we can implement a model with more features and that makes more practical sense.

 3.5.1 Multiple features

 We can add more features to our model very simply.
-Using the standard functions we’ve already demonstrated, we just add them to the formula (both R and statsmodels) as follows.
+Using the standard functions we’ve already demonstrated, we just add them to the formula as follows14.

 'y ~ feature_1 + feature_2 + feature_3'